 - Knife magnet – Mounted to the wall you can hang the magnets from a knife magnet.

-- Dog collar – Dog collars are great for compacting mats, blankets, etc. for storing.
+- Dog collar – Dog collars are great for compacting mats, blankets, etc. for storage.

 - Paint drop cloth – Use plastic a drop cloth during art time to cover the table and under high chairs to catch those oops moments.